Dental Design Lab introduces its new laser welder

 Why did you buy the laser welder?

-JR: For the dental lab, a laser welder is an absolute must for a team dedicated to the highest possible quality product quickly and reliably for our dentist clients.
+JR: For The Lab, Dental Design Studio, a laser welder is an absolute must for a team dedicated to the highest possible quality product quickly and reliably for our dentist clients.

 A laser welder is a valuable tool in a dental laboratory.

 We chose the Master S by Elettrolaser for different reasons.
-This brand is a leader in the dental sector and offers laser welding tools of top standard at a very fair cost.
+This brand is a leader in the dental sector and offer laser welding tools of top standard at a very fair cost.

 This system delivers precision, can lower material, and labour costs and increase productivity and quality by eliminating the need to invest and solder.